sencha/ext-react/packages/ext-react-froala-example/README.md

 * Run `npm start` or start the VSCode launcher.

-## New projects
+## New Projects
 Follow these steps for integrating Froala into your new project.

+### Create a ExtReact Project
+Use this [guide to create](https://docs.sencha.com/extreact/6.6.0/guides/getting_started.html) an ExtReact project.

-### NPM dependencies
+### NPM Dependencies
-Add the dependencies to your project.
+Add the Froala and ancilary dependencies to your project.

 Run `npm install -g react-froala-wysiwyg css-loader url-loader file-loader --save` to add the depencencies automatically.

 ### Configure Webpack
-Add the Jquery plugin and loaders to your webpack 4+ config.
+Add the Jquery plugin and loaders to your webpack 4+ config for the Froala editor.

 Step 1: Add the jquery plugin.
 [See ./webpack.config.js](./webpack.config.js)
 ```